 This feature senses moisture on the windshield and automatically activates the wipers for the driver.
-The feature is especially useful for road splash or overspray from the windshield washers of the vehicle ahead.
+The feature is especially useful for road splash or over spray from the windshield washers of the vehicle ahead.
 Rotate the end of the multifunction lever to one of four settings to activate this feature.
 The sensitivity of the system can be adjusted with the multifunction lever.
 Wiper delay position 1 is the least sensitive, and wiper delay position 4 is the most sensitive.
 Setting 3 should be used for normal rain conditions.
 Settings 1 and 2 can be used if the driver desires less wiper sensitivity.
-Setting 4 can be used if the driver desires more sensitivity.
+Setting 4 can be used if the driver desires will automatically change between an intermittent wipe, slow wipe and a fast wipe depending on the amount of moisture that is sensed on the windshield.
 Place the wiper switch in the OFF position when not using the system.